mgutz/nanoc3_blog/content/2010/01-15-customizing_nanoc3_blog.html.md

 Copy any of the files in `content/2010` and edit.
 Use a date later than `01-18` and it will appear as the first post in your blog.

+## Customizing Look and Feel

+To change the front page: `content/index.haml`

+To change the site layout: `layouts/default.haml`

+To style the site:  `content/assets/style.sass`